Regularity theory and geometry of unbalanced optimal transport: Regularity of unbalanced optimal transport

-\begin{proof}[Proof of Proposition~\ref{Pr:existence}] Recall that $\mathcal{S}(z_0,z_1)$ denotes the functional in the maximization problem \eqref{EqDualUOTProblem}.
-Remark that $\mathcal{S}(0,0)=0$, hence the supremum in \eqref{EqDualUOTProblem} is nonnegative.
-Moreover, taking the $c$-conjugate of $z_0$ improves the value of $\mathcal{S}$, i.e., $\mathcal{S}(z_0,\hat z_0)\geq \mathcal{S}(z_0,z_1)$.
-Iterating this alternate optimization enables to restrict the optimization set to pairs of potentials that satisfy $z_1 = \hat{z}_0$ and $z_0 = \hat z_1$ (indeed, the $c$-conjugate is an involution on its range).
+Iterating this alternate optimization enables to restrict the optimization set to pairs of potentials that satisfy $z_1 = \hat{z}_0$ and $z_0 = \hat z_1$ (indeed, the local $c$-conjugate is an involution on its range).
+The value of $\mathcal{T}(z_0,z_1)$ does not depend on the behaviour of $z_i$ on $M\setminus\spt\rho_i$, therefore in the sequel we consider (any) continuous extension of a function, defined only on the closed set $\spt\rho_i$, to the whole manifold.
 We prove that the set